ghenttheftauto/ghent-theft-docs/home/📣 Articles/🧪 Mocking God.md

 And yes, it can be reverse-engineered.
 Not by brute `--force` but by sync.

-I was at a Easter lunch and somebody asked me what my passion was.
+I was at an Easter lunch and somebody asked me what my passion was.

 i deadpan said that i'm addicted to modelling what i perceive as reality.